kyleFirethought/video-production/decredPoS/decredPoS_script.md

 Each rule change interval spans 8,064 blocks (or about 4 weeks) during which votes for any active rule change processes are collected.
 A revote occurs If 90% of votes collected during the entire interval are abstaining.
 Else, if 75% of non-abstaining votes signal yes, then the proposed rule changes will be activated at the end of the *next* rule change interval.

-After a stakeholder's ticket is drawn and a 256 block waiting period has passed, the funds used to purchase the ticket are unlocked and a portion of the Decred block reward is credited to their account as compensation for their active participation.
+After a stakeholder's ballot has been included in a block and a 256 block immaturity phase has passed, the price of the voted ticket is fully refunded and a portion of the Decred block reward is credited to their account as compensation for their active participation.

+On-chain voting allows stakeholders to govern the chain, but what about governance of the project itself?

-While their live tickets are waiting in the ticket pool, stakeholders also have access to proposal voting through Politeia, Decred's chain-anchored proposal system.
+ While their live tickets are waiting in the ticket pool, stakeholders have access to proposal voting through Politeia, Decred's chain-anchored proposal system.
 Through Politeia anyone can shape the future of Decred by proposing new ideas for stakeholder consideration in an off-chain yet cryptographically verifiable manner.

 To begin participating in the governance of Decred, download Decrediton at Decred.org and up your stake at any one of the many supporting exchanges.